ls1intum/thesis-template-typst/content/system_design.typ

 == Design Goals
 #TODO[
-  Derive design goals from your nonfunctional requirements, prioritize them (as they might conflict with each other) and describe the rationale of your prioritization.
+  Derive design goals from your quality attributes and constraints, prioritize them (as they might conflict with each other) and describe the rationale of your prioritization.
 Any trade-offs between design goals (e.g., build vs. buy, memory space vs. response time), and the rationale behind the specific solution should be described in this section
 ]

 == Subsystem Decomposition